joelouthan/theologic.us/content/posts/creed-apostles/apostles-creed04-Jesus-Christ-fully-man.md

 ---
-title: "What Do We Believe: Jesus Christ--Fully Man"
+title: "What Do We Believe: Jesus Christ Fully Man"
 author: Joseph Louthan
 publishDate: 2023-03-23
 categories: